Obama lunches with budget hawk Ryan, deal still far off

 "That's not going to do it for Democrats," said the senior Senate Democratic aide.

-(Additional reporting by Jeff Mason, Rachelle Younglai, David Lawder and Roberta Rampton; Editing by Alistair Bell and Todd Eastham)
+(Additional reporting by Jeff Mason, Rachelle Younglai, David Lawder and Susan Heavey; Editing by Alistair Bell and Todd Eastham)